ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

    Bubble chart of a simple crop rotation - organised as circle.

-While the *nodes* represent the different possible field occupations, the next step is to connect the *nodes* with arcs.
+While the *nodes* represent the different possible options of field occupancy, the next step is to connect the *nodes* with arcs.
 Arcs define the transitions the we request APSIM to simulate.
 Please add a single arc each for the desired transitions of our rotation plan "Sorghum-Fallow-Mungbean-Fallow".
 For this, right-click on a *node* and select ``Add arc``, drag the arc to the *node* it shall transition to,